 The statue is dated to around 150 to 140 BC and is approximately life-sized, with a length of 2.9 meters (9.5 feet) and 2.1 meters (6.9 feet) high.

 On display in the National Archaeological Museum of Athens, the Jockey of Artemision is a rare survivor.
 Most ancient bronzes were melted down for their raw materials some time after creation, but this one was saved from destruction when it was lost in a shipwreck in antiquity before being discovered in the twentieth century.

 The original artist and circumstances under which the work was created are unknown.
 However, archeologist Seán Hemingway has suggested that it may have been plundered from Corinth in 146 BC by the Roman general Mummius in the Achaean War and given to Attalus but lost while in transit to Pergamon.

 Some parts of the Jockey of Artemision are missing, such as the rider’s whip and reins, and the horse’s bridle.
 The bronze of the rear legs is thicker, indicating that they were the statue’s primary means of support.

-The image of the goddess Nike is engraved on the horse’s right thigh, holding a wreath in raised hands — a brand for racehorses in Ancient Greece.
+The image of the goddess Nike is engraved on the horse’s right thigh, holding a wreath in his raised hands.

-The horse dwarfs its jockey, a boy only 84 centimetres (2.76 feet) tall and perhaps 10 years old, possibly from Africa based on his physiognomy and original black patinated surface coloring.
+The horse is huge in comparison to its jockey, who is a boy only 84 centimeters (2.76 feet) tall and perhaps ten years old.
+The boy is possibly from Africa based on his physiognomy and original black patinated surface coloring.
 His hairstyle, however, is Greek, suggesting a mixed heritage.